GoogleCloudPlatform/python-docs-samples/appengine/standard/flask/tutorial/README.md

-# App Engine Standard Flask Hello World
+# App Engine Standard Flask Tutorial App

-This sample shows how to use [Flask](http://flask.pocoo.org/) with Google App Engine Standard.
+This sample shows how to use [Flask](http://flask.pocoo.org/) to handle requests, forms, templates, and static files on Google App Engine Standard.

 Before running or deploying this application, install the dependencies using [pip](http://pip.readthedocs.io/en/stable/):